Design and Analysis of Bipartite Experiments under a Linear Exposure-Response Model: A Cluster Design for Targeting Exposure Distribution

-In the previous section, we argued that the \doseht estimator achieves higher precision when exposures have large variance and are negatively correlated.
+In the previous section, we noted that a reasonable heuristic is to assign treatments to the diversion units so that the variance of exposures is large and the covariance between most exposures is small.
 However, as argued in Section~\ref{sec:linear-exposure-response}, constructing a treatment distribution which realizes a desired exposure distribution is generally not possible due to overlapping structures in the bipartite graph.
-In this section, we present an optimization formulation for a cluster-based treatment design which aims to achieve large exposure variance and negative correlations between exposures, to the extent that this is possible.
+In this section, we present an optimization formulation for an independent cluster design which aims to achieve large exposure variance and small correlations between exposures, to the extent that this is possible given the bipartite graph.

-We consider the class of independent cluster designs, which group the diversion units into clusters and then independently assigns treatment to entire clusters.
-More formally, we say that a partition $\cluste{1}, \cluste{2}, \dots \cluste{k}$ of the set of diversion units is a \emph{clustering}, which we denote as $\clustering = \setb{\cluste{1}, \cluste{2}, \dots \cluste{k}}$.
-Given a clustering $\clustering$, a treatment assignment from the corresponding \emph{independent cluster design} is drawn in the following way: independently for each cluster, we assign all diversion within a cluster to have either treatment $\zi = 1$ with probability $p$ and treatment $\zi = -1$ with probability $1-p$.
-We consider the treatment probability $p$ to be fixed and we denote this distribution on treatment vectors by $\mathcal{D}(\clustering)$.

 We propose choosing a cluster design which maximizes the following objective function: